vehicle-lang/tutorial/chapter-4/chapter-code/README.md

 nothing to do with robustness.
 Subtracting them leaves the images that are genuinely non-robust.

-At epoch 75 that number is **one**.
+At epochs 75 and 100 that number is **one**.
 Of the 38 images the network classifies correctly, 37 are provably robust: 97.4%.
 No image times out or errors, so the counts are decisive rather than an artefact of Marabou giving up.

+The two checkpoints are identical on every count — same verified, same falsified, and solver times within four seconds of each other — while the mean loss between them almost halves.
+That is the chapter's claim in its clearest form: the extra optimisation changed the network's confidence and nothing the verifier can see.

 ### What this says about epsilon